tendermint/atom_one/README.md

 In short, interchain-staking with ATOMs is difficult to get right.
-This constitution attempts to balance the desire for ATOM ICS2 staking and the need to ensure security of the Cosmos Hub.
+This constitution attempts to balance the desire for ATOM ICS2 staking and the need to ensure security of the Cosmos Hub by extending the PHOTON to ATOM unbonding period if a large conversion is detected.

 ### About consensus-driven investments